![]() |

 Before superheroes ruled movie screens and before fantasy novels filled bookstores with magic kingdoms, Norse mythology had already created a world of thunder gods, trickster figures, giant wolves, magic weapons and final battles.

-These stories are not just old legends from the North.
-They are living roots of world literature because they speak about courage, fear, sacrifice, fate and the human need to stand strong even when the world feels broken.
+These are not merely old northern legends.
+They remain roots of world literature because they explore courage, sacrifice, fate and human resilience.

 Introduction